-are weak and should be treated as preliminary evidence.
-Still, they are nonetheless more consistent with Hypothesis 2 than with Hypothesis 4.
-Voters who perceive vote buying and public goods provision as substitutes are less likely to vote for vote buying candidates than are voters who do not hold this perception.
+they are nonetheless more consistent with Hypothesis 2 than with Hypothesis 4.
+Voters who perceive vote buying and public goods provision as substitutes are less likely to vote for vote-buying candidates than are voters who do not hold this perception.

-Figure 5: Conjoint Experiment, Interaction Effects of Clientelist Offers, Substitution Belief, and Wealth on Anticipated Public Goods Provision and Vote Choice vote-buying candidates as a result (Hypothesis 6).
+Finally, we ask whether wealthier voters are both more likely to perceive vote buying and public goods provision as substitutes (Hypothesis 5) and more likely to vote against vote-buying candidates as a result (Hypothesis 6).
 Specifically, to test Hypothesis 5, the model in Figure 5 interacts participant Wealth Index and the vote-buying offer dummies from the conjoint experiment (Money and Jobs) to assess the effects of these interactions on perceptions of public goods provision (Water and Schools).
 An additional test of this hypothesis is included by interacting the binary Vign.
 Less from Vignette Experiment 2 with the Wealth Index.
-Practically speaking, we are assessing whether the light and medium gray lines of rows 10, 11, and 13 in Figure 5 are statistically significant.25 None of these lines is statistically significant, meaning we find no evidence to support Hypothesis 5, and wealthier voters are no more likely to perceive vote buying and public goods provision as substitutes.
+Practically speaking, we are assessing whether the effects represented by the light and medium gray lines in Rows 10, 11, and 13 in Figure 5 are statistically significant.
+None of these effects is statistically significant, meaning we find no evidence to support Hypothesis 5, and wealthier voters are no more likely to perceive vote buying and public goods provision as substitutes.